dell-democenter/dell-democenter.github.io/0499/Readme.md

 oc get csr -o go-template='{{range .items}}{{if not .status}}{{.metadata.name}}{{"\n"}}{{end}}{{end}}' | xargs oc adm certificate approve

 ```
-- wait for at least 10 minutes
+- wait for at least 5 minutes
+- if openshift cluster is still not starting - repeat the CLI commands

 ## vm's did not get DHCP ip adress
 - networking issue in the underlying democenter infrastructure.